The Archives and Manuscripts Collection covers many aspects of the study of animals including:

 Our archivists have compiled extensive lists of material relating to the study of animals.
 These in-depth sources guides provide access to the detailed information held in the Archives and Manuscripts catalogue.

-Animals: general and miscellaneous material
+Animals: general and miscellaneous

-Medical and scientific use of animals
+Animals: medical and scientific use

 Veterinary medicine after 1800